 - Yield: serves 12

-This chocolate cake doesn't contain too many ingredients so it's fairly quick and easy to produce a very tasty treat at short notice.
-It's also absolutely yummy when eaten still slightly warm, especially with vanilla ice cream melting over it.
+This flourless chocolate cake doesn't contain too many ingredients so it's fairly quick and easy to produce a tasty treat.
+It's also really good when eaten still slightly warm—vanilla ice cream complements it perfectly.

 Preheat oven: 190°C, 375°F, Gas 5